Bad (album): Background

+Ahead of the Bad era, Jackson (shown in 1984) drastically changed his image.

-American singer Michael Jackson released his sixth studio album, Thriller (1982), on November 29, 1982.
+Michael Jackson released his sixth studio album, Thriller (1982), on November 29, 1982.
 By the end of 1983, it became the best-selling album of all time, with 32 million copies sold worldwide.
-The album's immediate success led to Jackson having a standing of cultural significance that was not attained by an African American before him in the history of the entertainment industry.
+The success gave Jackson a cultural significance greater than any African American in the history of the entertainment industry.
 The years that followed were marred by personal turmoil, including strained family ties, broken friendships with celebrities, a break with the Jehovah's Witnesses, and the pressures of global stardom.
 Jackson withdrew from the public eye for much of 1985 and 1986 but remained in headlines due to his eccentric behavior, including his adoption of a chimpanzee named Bubbles.
 Several rumors also circulated, including a false claim that he slept in a hyperbaric chamber.

 According to those close to him, Jackson was anxious about finishing the follow-up to Thriller.
 Ken Tucker of NPR Music noted that it was nearly impossible for any album to replicate the unprecedented commercial success or cultural phenomenon of Thriller.
 In 2017, Newsweek described the challenge as "like following up the Bible".
 Despite the doubts of Jackson ever matching the impact and commercial success that Thriller achieved, he aimed to sell 100 million copies with his next album.
-The album's title, Bad, signified Jackson's shift from a youthful image to a tougher, more streetwise persona.
-Playwright Charles Fuller, who once met Jackson, noted that Jackson used "bad" to mean "great", as well as "tough" and "courageous".
-For the Bad era, Jackson reinvented his look with black clothing, buckles, and metal-studded belts, projecting a more edgy style.
-However, his changing appearance—including plastic surgery and a lighter complexion—sparked significant controversy, especially among American audiences.